ARK Logic: Sale to Vision 2000 (1997–2002)

 Sales in ARK Logic's chips slowed down significantly at the end of 1996.
 Besides a reference design board for a Quadro64-based TV tuner called the Quadro64TV announced in January 1997, the company released no new products that year.
 On January 13, 1997, Lu stepped down as CEO and president of ARK Logic, being replaced by Allan Havemose while remaining COO.
-In July 1997, ICS sold off 80 percent of their stake in ARK Logic to Vision 2000 Ventures, a holding company based in the Cayman Islands, relieving the company of $2.3 million of debt.
+In July 1997, ICS sold off 80 percent of its stake in ARK Logic to Vision 2000 Ventures, a holding company based in the Cayman Islands, relieving the company of $2.3 million of debt.
 Shortly after, ICS sold off Turtle Beach and relinquished its remaining minority stake in ARK.
 According to the ICS president Stav Prodromou, the acquisitions of ARK and Turtle Beach were "not well advised and were so far afield from what we do best they ended up hurting the company".

-In May 1998, ARK Logic announced the Tiger 3D, their first 3D accelerator chip.
+In May 1998, ARK Logic announced the Tiger 3D, its first 3D accelerator chip.
 It included up to 8 MB of video memory, 4 MB of texture memory, a 250 MHz RAMDAC, a 24-bit Z-buffer, and an 8-bit stencil buffer.
 The company earned manufacturing commitments from TSMC and LG Semicon to produce the Tiger 3D.
 In February 1999, the company attempted to re-enter the 3D accelerator market with the Ark 8800 Cougar 3D, with its performance compared to Intel's i740 and ATI's 3D Rage Pro.
 Industry analysts placed serious doubts on ARK's ability to compete in the 3D marketplace, as those aforementioned chips were rapidly aging at the time of the Cougar 3D's announcement; in addition, the i740 was a commercial flop, with Intel forced to dump them on the market at steep markdowns.

 ARK Logic's website went dark in September 2002.
 Despite the company's GPUs languishing in obscurity, X.Org Foundation still maintains 2D graphics drivers for ARK GPUs for X.Org Server as of February 2023.